Use the influxdb3 CLI to write data

 Construct line protocol

-With a basic understanding of line protocol, you can now construct line protocol and write data to InfluxDB 3 Core.
+With a basic understanding of line protocol, you can construct data in line protocol format and write it to InfluxDB 3 Core.
 Consider a use case where you collect data from sensors in your home.
 Each sensor collects temperature, humidity, and carbon monoxide readings.
 To collect this data, use the following schema:

 - table: